-Outsourcing is on the rise, and it will continue to be one of the most important solutions a company can use for decades to come.
+Outsourcing is on the rise and will continue to be one of the most important solutions a company can use for decades to come.

 Why is outsourcing crucial?

-Let’s take a more in-depth look at what outsourcing means, why companies outsource, jobs that are outsourced, and what all of this means to the future of outsourcing for company success.
+Let’s take an in-depth look at what outsourcing means, why companies outsource, what kinds of jobs are outsourced, and what all of this means for the future of business success.

 In simplest terms, outsourcing is a business strategy.
-Companies choose internal staff to complete core business functions, such as crafting and directing the company vision.
-Absolutely any other set of tasks or activities may be placed in the hands of external contractors, partners, and outsourcing companies.
-It’s up to the individual organization to decide what outsourcing means to them and how they will implement this strategy.
+Companies choose internal staff to complete core business functions, such as directing the company vision.
+However, businesses can place any other activities in the hands of external contractors, partners, and outsourcing companies.
+It’s up to individual organizations to decide what outsourcing means to them and how they’ll implement the strategy.

-And many outsourced positions are limited to the actual hours a company needs.
-Those limited hours ensure the company only pays for what they need while allowing the worker to craft a more flexible lifestyle from varied locations, and add multiple employers to their portfolio.
+Furthermore, most outsourced positions are limited to the actual hours a company needs.
+This ensures the company only pays for what it needs.
+At the same time, this allows workers to create a more flexible lifestyle and to partner with multiple employers at once.

 Why do companies choose to outsource work?

-With so many options between what to outsource and who to outsource to, organizations have a myriad of reasons to reach outside the standard employee–employer relationship.
-Why companies outsource is worth examining further.
+With so many options of what to outsource and who to outsource to, organizations have a myriad of reasons to reach outside the standard employee–employer relationship.
+Why companies choose to outsource is worth examining further.

-Reducing costs is one of the most significant driving factors when a company decides to outsource.
-All companies can typically find ways to control operating costs and reduce expenses by 10% if they really look at inefficiencies.
+Reducing costs is one of the most significant factors when a company decides to outsource.
+Any company can find ways to control operating costs and reduce expenses by 10 percent if they take the time to examine inefficiencies.

-However, a whopping 20-30% of costs can be saved with outsourcing.
-Some of the reasons include saving on payroll because you only pay for hours worked and skip federally mandated employee taxes, reduced overhead because of home offices, and lower in-house training because of lower turnover.
+In fact, you can save a whopping 20 to 30 percent of costs with outsourcing.
+For instance, you can save on payroll (since you only pay for hours worked and skip employee taxes), reduced overhead (due to home offices), and reduce in-house training needs.

 Access to Top Talent

-By asking the question, why do companies choose to outsource work, the top benefits make it clear that early adopters were onto something decades ago.
-It’s only a wonder that the upward trend didn’t take hold sooner.
+It should now be obvious why companies choose to outsource work.
+These benefits make it clear that early adopters were onto something decades ago.
+In fact, it’s a wonder that the trend didn’t take hold sooner.

-It turns out that more than one-third (37%) of all small businesses outsource at least one business process.
-As of 2019, more than half (52%) plan to outsource one or more business processes.
+More than one-third of all small businesses already outsource at least one business process.
+Plus, as of 2019, more than half intend to outsource one or more business processes in the future.

-Small businesses are not the only ones using the outsourcing strategy as a resource for growth and cost savings.
-Prior to small businesses capitalizing on the outsourcing feature, large companies were exploring outsourcing for a variety of tasks and activities.
+Small businesses are not the only ones using outsourcing for growth and cost savings.
+Long before small businesses were capitalizing on outsourcing, large companies were using outsourcing for a variety of tasks and activities.

-Alibaba, GitHub, Google, IBM, Lexmark, Microsoft, Slack, WhatsApp, and more giants outsource their software development.
+Alibaba, GitHub, Google, IBM, Lexmark, Microsoft, Slack, WhatsApp, and other tech giants outsource their software development.

-Security, customer support, and finance, such as bookkeeping and accounting, are some of the most common jobs that have been outsourced for decades.
-They continue to be increasingly placed outside the organization for companies of all sizes.
+For decades, big corporations have been outsourcing security, customer support, and finance, such as bookkeeping and accounting.
+These departments continue to increasingly be based outside the organization for companies of all sizes.

 Pros and cons of outsourcing

-The many reasons companies choose to outsource are clear, but despite the increasing trend, there are pros and cons of outsourcing that every company needs to consider.
+The many reasons companies choose to outsource are clear.
+Nonetheless, every company considering outsourcing should consider the pros and cons of this practice.

-Outsourcing doesn’t come without a few downsides.
+Outsourcing does have a few downsides.
 Managing dispersed teams presents a real challenge.
-Things like quality control, communication, idea generation and collaboration, culture, and loyalty can all take a back seat without actively working on these areas.
+Things like quality control, communication, idea generation and collaboration, company culture, and loyalty may all suffer unless you actively work on these areas.

-The lack of face-to-face communication, time zone challenges, and preferred methods of communication can all end up being a challenge, particularly to companies that are converting from a traditional work environment to a dispersed workforce.
-Finding the right tools, resources, and developing high-quality communication habits are crucial.
+The lack of face-to-face communication and different time zones can pose a challenge, particularly if you are converting from a traditional work environment to a dispersed workforce.
+Utilizing the right tools and resources and developing good communication habits is crucial.

-Idea generation and collaboration are no doubt some of the most significant losses when a team no longer has an in-person hub, such as a breakroom, cafeteria, or company gym.
-Having a relaxed environment where staff can casually blow off steam, chat about challenges and wins, and think critically together is where some of the most brilliant company ideas and solutions are generated.
-This pooled intellectual mining is a top reason some organizations, such as Aetna, Bank of America, Reddit, and Yahoo!
-Have recalled their remote workers and reduced outsourcing efforts over the past decade.
+Idea generation and collaboration are no doubt some of the most significant losses when a team no longer has an in-person hub, such as a break room, cafeteria, or company gym.
+Some of the most brilliant ideas and solutions are generated in relaxed environments where staff can blow off steam, chat about challenges and wins, and think critically together.
+This is a top reason why some organizations, such as Aetna, Bank of America, Reddit, and Yahoo!, have recalled reduced outsourcing over the past decade.

-In a traditional setting, all of these considerations can be tough to manage, but the effects are amplified when managing a dispersed model.
-Outsourcing, particularly less than full-time, can also lead to questions about loyalty.
-Outsourced people may end up managing a multi-client portfolio, to include working for competitors.
+In a traditional setting, all of these considerations can be tough to manage, but the effects are amplified when managing a dispersed team.
+Outsourcing, particularly when talent works less than full-time, can also lead to problems with loyalty.
+Outsourced talent may end up working for multiple clients — including competitors.